rajatsainju2025/openeval-lab/README.md

 - [ ] Dataset loaders (HF Datasets, local)
 - [ ] Reproducibility: lockfiles, hashes
 - [ ] Web dashboard (FastAPI + SvelteKit or Streamlit-lite)

+## OpenAI Example Usage and Safety Notes

+When using the OpenAI adapter, be aware of the following:

+- You need to set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
+- Usage of the OpenAI API may incur costs, depending on your usage and OpenAI's pricing.
+- Ensure that your usage complies with OpenAI's use case policy and guidelines.